mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "The patient is bleeding everywhere," thi said in a dazed tone, "Needs kan-o..."

 "Yes, doctor," he said while he prepared the firestarter again.
 He could sense that something was amiss.
 He tapped hae cheeks, but thi didn't wake up.
+There was little time to save hae.

 Penyi's voice interrupted him again, "Kipnu, I see a figure entering the armory."

 But he couldn't deal with that now.
-The firestarter was hot, and the bleeding needed to stop.
-He separated the plunger from its socket and held it carefully in his hands.
+The firestarter was hot, and the bleeding needed to stop. _"Am I dying?"_ He heard hae slurred voice echo in his mind as he moved his hand closer to hae neck.

 "Hold still," he said, in case thi could still hear him.
 "This will only be a moment."